bigstone09/ns-3-dev-git/src/fd-net-device/doc/netmap-net-device.rst

 Two examples are provided about the NetmapNetDevice:

-* ``netmap-emu-ping.cc``:   This example is aimed at providing a test of this device on a real ethernet device.
+* ``fd-netmap-emu-ping.cc``:   This example is aimed at providing a test of this device on a real ethernet device.
   This example sends ICMP traffic over a real device emulated in netmap mode with UDP background traffic.

-* ``netmap-emu-onoff.cc``: This example is aimed at measuring the throughput of the NetmapNetDevice connected back-to-back to a simulated (with this example) UDP or TCP server or real application UDP or TCP server (e.g. iperf).
+* ``fd-netmap-emu-onoff.cc``: This example is aimed at measuring the throughput of the NetmapNetDevice connected back-to-back to a simulated (with this example) UDP or TCP server or real application UDP or TCP server (e.g. iperf).

+* ``fd-netmap-emu-tc.cc``:  This example build a node with two interface in netmap mode.
+  The user can explore different qdiscs behaviours on the backlog of a device emulated with netmap.

 Performance evaluation
 **********************

 This device was evaluated by comparing the behavior of this device with the fd-net-device in emulated mode on a back-to-back through ethernet.
 We used the ``netmap-emu-onoff.cc`` example to perform this evaluation.
+We compiled the |ns3| code in optimized mode to perfrom our evaluation.

 The throughput performance of this device is very similar to the socket one (i.e., the fd-net-device configured in emulation mode).
-We compiled the |ns3| code in optimized mode to perfrom our evaluation.
 We evaluated a UDP throughput up to 700 Mbps on a 1 Gbps link with netmap in emulated and in native mode with a packet size of 1400 bytes.
 In case of TCP the throughput performance is lower than the UDP case and it is of about 500 Mbps.
 We evaluated with oprofile a performance bottleneck in the modules IP (CalculateChecksun) and TCP of ns-3.

-Conversely, the delay performance is different from the socket one.
-Indeed, the delay evaluated with netmap is smaller than the socket ones.
+Conversely, the delay performance with netmap is different from the socket one.
+Indeed, the delay evaluated with netmap is smaller than the socket one.
 This is due to a more realistic device queue and queue disc occupancy with netmap compared with the higher socket buffer occupancy (where the delay grows in an uncontrolled manner).

 Finally, in case of link saturation, e.g. in case of 100 Mbps ethernet link, the support for flow control and queue limits for this device allows keeping a backlog in traffic-control where the packets can be managed by advanced queue discs.
+The user can explore different qdiscs behaviours with netmap emulated device.